Portsmouth (Fraggle) Climbing

 Description

-Located just over the Sagamore Bridge and right alongside the Piscataqua River, the boulders reside in a beautiful shady, yet somehow wonderfully sunny pine tree forest less than a mile from the parking lot.
-While climbing, you will most likely see a few harmless strangers, mainly young folk, passing by on their way to enjoy the shrubbery.
+While climbing, you'll most likely see a few harmless strangers, mainly young folk, passing by on their way to enjoy the shrubbery.
 The rocks are all what I believe to be granite, but I'm not a geologist so I can't be too sure.
 The holds on each rock are all secure, though some are sharp and need to be held with a sure grip.

 Getting There